1932 Tennessee gubernatorial election

 The 1932 Tennessee gubernatorial election was held on November 8, 1932.
-Democratic nominee Hill McAlister defeated Republican nominee John McCall with 42.75% of the vote.
+Democratic nominee Hill McAlister defeated Republican nominee John McCall and Independent nominee Lewis S. Pope with 42.8% of the vote.

+In the primary, McAlister's main competitors were Lewis S. Pope and former governor Malcolm R. Patterson.
+McAlister won the primary by 9,570 votes with Pope getting second.
+Pope blamed his loss on voter fraud and ran against McAlister in the general election as an Independent.

 Primary elections

 Primary elections were held on August 4, 1932.